-In this year-long course, students will work as teacher assistants with a mentoring teacher in a chosen classroom within the district.
-With the help of the mentoring teacher and by working with the students in their chosen classroom, students will gain a more comprehensive understanding of the day-to-day operations of teaching.
+In this full-year field-based practicum, students will progress from observing, to working with individuals and small groups, to applying what has been learned through coursework and fieldwork experiences in a Prek-8 classroom within the Chelmsford Public Schools.
+With the help of the supervising teacher and by working with the students in their chosen classroom, students will gain a more comprehensive understanding of the day-to-day operations of teaching.
 In this course, students will have an opportunity to talk with current educators and administrators in the field of education to broaden their knowledge and help support them in their next steps.
+The seminar portion of the course will serve as an open forum to self-assess, discuss, and reflect what has been learned from practicum experiences.
+This course is especially designed for students interested in pursuing course work or careers in education, health, or human services fields.
 Students who are 17 & 18-years-old will be asked to fill out a C.O.R.I. form before they begin working with children in the classroom.
-This course is designed for students who are interested in a career in the field of Education or who are interested in working with children in some capacity other than the field of Education.
-This course is considered a practical art.